leleviola/arp/README.md

 The points of strength of this simulator are:
 * drone dynamics that mirror real physics in movement for a joystick-piloted drone
 * speed of response and fluidity of movement to user input
+* implementation of the socket
+* stability of the system
+* stability pf the socket

 ---------------
 ## Installation